nikrays/zapret2/docs/manual.en.md

 function automate_host_record(desync)
 ```

-- arg: key — a key within the global `autostate` table.
+- arg: key - a key within the global `autostate` table.
 If not specified, the current instance name is used as the key.
-- arg: hostkey — the name of the host-key generator function.
+- arg: hostkey - the name of the host-key generator function.
 If not specified, [standard_hostkey](#standard_hostkey) is used.

 Returns a table serving as automation state storage bound to a specific host or IP address.
 It utilizes two keys: `key` and `hostkey`.
 The resulting location is `autostate.key.hostkey`.
 If the `hostkey` cannot be retrieved, it returns `nil`.

 ## Handling successes and failures

 A simple, though not entirely precise, explanation of "success" and "failure" is "the site opens" versus "the site does not open."
 In automation logic, these states are abstract.
 Any process can result in a success or a failure.
 Detecting these states is necessary for tracking failures via a counter.
 The counter increments on failure and resets on success.
-When a target threshold is reached, a flag is returned, allowing external logic to perform an action—such as switching strategies.
+When a target threshold is reached, a flag is returned, allowing external logic to perform an action-such as switching strategies.

 ### automate_failure_counter